Gold-ish/StartCode_CA3/README.md

 If you have forgotten the password for the script_user, you can ssh into the online ubuntu server and directly in the root nano into the my-bootstrap.sh file; `nano my-bootstrap.sh`.

+### important!
+when creating new test, do NOT make use netbeans junit test class, instead make your test in a normal java class.

 ## Travis